bendehaan/vault-in-practice/README.md

 The postgres container has its configuration in two places, (1) in the docker compose file, (2) in the directory postgres/ which gets mounted into that container.
 In this directory there is some test data so that we already have a filled database to play with.

+## Provisioning in the VaultManager step

+In the cli-docker (directory cli-docker/files/provision-vault in this repo) you see a use of the pattern suggested at https://www.hashicorp.com/blog/codifying-vault-policies-and-configuration, but with also some secrets added (which clearly should not be managed in this way).
+It consists of a directory structure that mirrors the api structure of vault, and a shell script (provision.sh) that sends the data in the appropriate order to vault to configure it.